KDEL (amino acid sequence)

-KDEL is a target peptide sequence in mammals and plants located on the C-terminal end of the amino acid structure of a protein.
+KDEL is a target peptide sequence motif in mammals and plants located on the C-terminal end of the amino acid structure of a protein.
 The KDEL sequence prevents a protein from being secreted from the endoplasmic reticulum (ER) and facilitates its return if it is accidentally exported.

 A protein with a functional KDEL motif will be retrieved from the Golgi apparatus by retrograde transport to the ER lumen.
 It also targets proteins from other locations (such as the cytoplasm) to the ER.
 Proteins can only leave the ER after this sequence has been cleaved off.

 The abbreviation KDEL is formed by the corresponding letters to each amino acid.
 This letter system was defined by the IUPAC and IUBMB in 1983, and is as follows: